The tangent space to the space of 0-cycles: Introduction

-So, this is our aim in this paper to develop a technical foundation of deformation theory of rational curves on $\Sym ^{\infty }(X)^+$, as we see it, and now we are going to explain and justify the concepts promoted in the paper.
-First of all, we should ask ourselves what is the broadest notion of a geometrical object nowadays?
-One possible answer might be that a geometrical object is a locally ringed site whose Grothendieck topology is of some geometric nature.
-On the other hand, whereas the monoid $\Sym ^{\infty }(X)$ is an ind-scheme, so can be managed in terms of schemes, the group completion $\Sym ^{\infty }(X)^+$ clearly requires a spacewalk in the category of sheaves on schemes with an appropriate topology, such as \'etale topology or maybe the better Nisnevich one.
-Therefore, we choose that our initial environment is the category of set valued Nisnevich sheaves on locally Noetherian schemes over a base scheme $S$, and the latter will be always Noetherian.
+In a broad sense, a geometrical object is a locally ringed site whose Grothendieck topology is of geometric nature.
+On the other hand, whereas the monoid $\Sym ^{\infty }(X)$ is an ind-scheme, and hence it still can be managed in terms of schemes, the group completion $\Sym ^{\infty }(X)^+$ clearly requires a spacewalk in the category of sheaves on schemes with an appropriate topology, such as \'etale topology or the Nisnevich one.
+Therefore, we choose that our initial environment is the category of set valued Nisnevich sheaves on locally Noetherian schemes over a base scheme.

-But sheaves on a site are still not geometrical enough.
-To produce geometry on a sheaf $\bcX $ we suggest to use the notion of an {\it atlas}, which roughly means that we have a collection of schemes $X_i$ and morphisms of sheaves $X_i\to \bcX $, such that the induced morphism from the coproduct $\coprod _iX_i$ to $\bcX $ is an effective epimorphism (see { {\tt nLab}}).
+Sheaves on a site are still not geometric enough.
+To produce geometry on a sheaf $\bcX $ we suggest to use the notion of an {\it atlas}, which roughly means that we have a collection of schemes $X_i$ and morphisms of sheaves $X_i\to \bcX $, such that the induced morphism from the coproduct $\coprod _iX_i$ to $\bcX $ is an effective epimorphism.
 Sheaves with atlases will be called {\it spaces}.
-The idea of an atlas gives us a possibility to speak about whether a morphism from a scheme to a Nisnevich sheaf $\bcX $ is \'etale with regard to a given atlas on $\bcX $.
+This idea gives us a possibility to speak about orphisms from a scheme to a Nisnevich sheaf $\bcX $, and when it is \'etale, with regard to a given atlas on $\bcX $.
 A Nisnevich-\'etale site $\bcX _{\Nis \mhyphen \et }$ is then the site whose underlying category is the category of morphisms from schemes to $\bcX $, which are \'etale with regard to the atlas on $\bcX $, and whose topology is the restriction of the Nisnevich topology on schemes.